sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ```

 ###The Run-time API
-Having introduced the many framework types, letís now take a simplified view of the run-time API.
+Having introduced the many framework types, let‚Äôs now take a simplified view of the run-time API.
 The main object in the framework graph is the FrameworkApplication object which represents the running application.
 From FrameworkApplication you can access the PaneCollection which holds the currently open Panes and lets you create new ones.
 The FrameworkApplication also provides a reference to the DockPaneManager which allows you to find and create DockPanes.
 The PropertySheet class has static methods to show a specified sheet.
 The Categories class expose a static method to get components registered in a particular category.

 ![RuntmeAPI.png](../images/Proconcepts-Frameworks/RuntimeAPI.png "Framework_Guide RuntimeAPI.png")

 ##Conditions and State

 The framework incorporates a mechanism for triggering the activation of customizations based on user defined conditions.
-Unlike classic events or callbacks, the binding between condition and customizations is provided staticallyódeclarativelyóusing DAML.
-This mechanism provides a simplified and declarative means for expressing when various GUI elements such as ribbon tabs, dock panes, buttons and tools should and shouldnít be visible or enabled within the application.
-The goal here is to present an uncluttered user interface ìtunedî for the activity currently at hand.
+Unlike classic events or callbacks, the binding between condition and customizations is provided statically‚Äîdeclaratively‚Äîusing DAML.
+This mechanism provides a simplified and declarative means for expressing when various GUI elements such as ribbon tabs, dock panes, buttons and tools should and shouldn‚Äôt be visible or enabled within the application.
+The goal here is to present an uncluttered user interface ‚Äútuned‚Äù for the activity currently at hand.
 Using conditions also ensures that code modules and their associated resources are loaded and consumed only when they are relevant.
 The use of Conditions and State also simplifies coding by greatly reducing the need for complex and largely redundant event wiring associated with more traditional models.

 Before diving into how context triggered activation actually works, two important terms need to be defined:

-**State:**  States are named Boolean values that symbolize a particular aspect of the applicationís overall status; for example, whether a particular view is active, or whether a particular type of feature is selected.
+**State:**  States are named Boolean values that symbolize a particular aspect of the application‚Äôs overall status; for example, whether a particular view is active, or whether a particular type of feature is selected.
 States are declared using ordinary character strings; to avoid name collisions, they are typically named using the PlugIn naming convention.

 **Condition:**  Conditions are DAML expressions composed of one or more states, such as (A or B), where both A and B are states.
 Conditions themselves are named so that they can be referenced by those DAML elements that permit the use of conditions; for instance, a custom ribbon tab can automatically become visible when a map view is active, and hide when any other type of view is active.